AdaptiveMe/adaptive-cloud-cli/README.md

 Commands:

-  login [email]     Login into the Adaptive Cloud Platform with your email register [email]  Register user into the Adaptive Cloud Platform logout            Logout from the Adaptive Cloud Platform help [cmd]        display help for [cmd]
+  login [username]        Login into the Adaptive Cloud Platform with your username register [email]        Register user into the Adaptive Cloud Platform reset-password [email]  Reset the password for the user change-password         Change the password for the current user unregister              Remove all the account information for the user logout                  Logout from the Adaptive Cloud Platform help [cmd]              display help for [cmd]

 Options:

   -h, --help     output usage information
   -V, --version  output the version number

 ```

 ### About Adaptive Runtime Platform